- The number of people with diabetes has risen from 108 million in 1980 to 422 million in 20141.

 WHO aims to stimulate and support the adoption of effective measures for the surveillance, prevention and control of diabetes and its complications, particularly in low and middle-income countries.
 To this end, WHO:

-- provides scientific guidelines for diabetes prevention;
+- provides scientific guidelines for the prevention of major NCDs including diabetes;

 - develops norms and standards for diabetes diagnosis and care;